yujunz/gitlab.com-runbooks/howto/elasticsearch.md

 Disabling the elasticsearch integration (unticking the box and clicking save) will disable all integration related features in gitlab (e.g. there should be no further search requests to the ES cluster).

+1. go to ES integration admin page (see above)
+1. untick the box for ES indexing
+1. click save
+1. All search queries should now use the regular Gitlab search mechanism

+#### disabling ES integration did not help ####

-However, disabling the integration does not kill the ongoing sidekiq jobs and does not remove them from the queue.
+Disabling the integration does not kill the ongoing sidekiq jobs and does not remove them from the queue.
 This means that if for example you accidentally enabled the integration on a huge instance, which resulted in lots of sidekiq jobs being created and enqueued, and your cluster got overwhelmed, simply disabling the integration will only prevent creation of new jobs, but will not get rid of existing ones.

 To remove jobs from queues and kill running ones follow the steps described in `troubleshooting/large-sidekiq-queue.md` in this repo.
 After you removed all jobs, check monitoring metrics of the ES cluster to see if indexing requests stopped coming in.
 You should also keep an eye on [logs in kibana](https://log.gitlab.net/goto/370fba905cd3f79770854466210ec506)